 For more tips on affiliate marketing, read my guide to making money with affiliate marketing or sign up for my free list of affiliate programs for bloggers.

-Display advertising is an amazing way to make money as a blogger because it is totally passive income.
+Display advertising is an amazing way to make money as a blogger because it is totally passive income once you’re getting traffic.

 Once your blog is receiving a consistent amount of traffic each month, you can apply to ad networks who will place display ads on your blog.
 Payment is determined by RPM (revenue per one thousand impressions.)